Water-Based Polyurethane Application – What You’ll Need

 3 coats should be sufficient for the protection of your piece.

 If after 3 coats you’re still having issues with brush marks, try applying a final coat by wiping it on with a rag.
+(If you use the foam applicator I mentioned, you’ll have no problems with brush marks at all!)

 Don’t thin it with anything, adding water to it only makes it dry even faster.
 Dip your rag into the poly and liberally soak it.
 Wipe it on the same way you would apply with a brush, in long strokes down the grain of the wood.